 - While they are actually scientists, the men of Weatheria in One Piece look the part, with dark-colored robes, pointy hats, long beards and all.
 In addition, their leader Haredas dresses in the classic midnight blue scheme.
 The way they can freely control the weather around them can give off the impression they're magical though.

 - Dumbledore in Harry Potter.
-While all male magic users are called 'wizards' in the series, Dumbledore specifically fits the 'wizard' image.
-He's old, wise, has a beard, wears robes and floppy hats, and lives in his office in one of the tallest Hogwarts towers.
+While all male magic users are called 'wizards' in the series, Dumbledore specifically fits the wizard image.
+He's old, wise, has a beard, wears robes and floppy pointy hats, and lives in his office in one of the tallest Hogwarts towers.
 The only element he lacks is the staff, because that's just not something wizards of the Potterverse use; he casts spells with a wand like everybody else.

 - Tales of the Five Hundred Kingdoms, being a gentle subversion of fairy tales, has both Wizards and Sorcerers that fit this mold, although Sorcerers tend to do the lofty tower isolation bit and Wizards tend to do the wandering the earth bit.
 Note that neither title denotes evil, though — that just gets you an Evil or Dark tacked on the front.
 Justified in-story by the fact that magic is an semi-active force that likes things to fall into Traditional paths, so the more like a Traditional wizard you look and act, the better.